Photo: Camille J. Branham, BTE Media Co.

-is a verbatim theatre project created with and for residents of Willmar, MN.
-In July of 2017, three members of The Neighborhood Theatre Project team traveled to Willmar, MN to conduct interviews and conversations with Willmar residents.
-We conducted over 100 interviews, gathering over 150 hours of recorded audio.
+is a verbatim theatre project created in partnership with Willmar, MN.
+In July of 2017, three members of The Neighborhood Theatre Project team traveled to Willmar, MN to conduct interviews and conversations with community members.
+We conducted 140 interviews, gathering over 150 hours of recorded audio.
 We asked a variety of questions: How long have you lived in Willmar?
 What is your daily routine?
-What do you think of when you hear the word “community?” and finally: What is it like for YOU living in Willmar?
+What do you think of when you hear the word “community?” and our central question: What is it like for YOU living in Willmar?
 The interview process was constructed to discover the many stories of a place through the words of the people who live there.

 Devising Our Future (November 2020 - April 2021)